Discovery of a Little Red Dot candidate at $z\gtrsim10$ in COSMOS-Web based on MIRI-NIRCam selection: Introduction

 Expanding LRD searches not only toward lower redshift but also to higher redshift is crucial for constraining the evolution of the LRD population itself, as well as for probing the first SMBHs in the Universe.
 Currently, three spectroscopically confirmed AGNs (not LRDs) have been reported at $z_{\rm spec}>10$: GHZ-9 ($z_{\rm spec} = 10.145 \pm 0.010$; \citealt{Kovacs2024_GHZ9, Napolitano2025_GHZ9}), UHZ-1 ($z_{\rm spec} = 10.073 \pm 0.002$; \citealt{Bogdan2024_UHZ1, Goulding2023}), and GN-z11 ($z_{\rm spec} = 10.6034 \pm 0.0013$; \citealt{Oesch2016, Jiang2021_GNz11, Bunker2023, Maiolino2023_GNz11, Scholtz2024_Gnz11}).
 Whereas, the current highest spectroscopic redshift for an LRD is CAPERS-LRD-z9 at $z_{\rm spec}=9.288$ \citep{Taylor2025}, which was selected through photometry \citep{Kocevski2024, Akins2024, Barro2024_comprehensive}.

 A previous study \citep{Kocevski2024} selected 13 LRD candidates at $z_{\rm photo}\gtrsim10$ solely from NIRCam photometry.
 Among these, six objects have been spectroscopically observed; however, no clear LRDs have been confirmed at $z\gtrsim10$ (see Appendix\,\ref{Ap:Kocevski} for each case).
 As suggested in \cite{Kocevski2024} and \cite{Hainline2025}, this demonstrates that selecting $z\sim10$ LRDs solely with NIRCam is inherently challenging.
 Since F444W, the longest wavelength filter in NIRCam, is too close to the Balmer limit at $z\sim10$ ($\sim4\,{\rm \mu m}$), it is difficult to separate the contribution of emission lines or a stellar-origin Balmer break from the characteristic red slope of LRDs.
-With MIRI photometry at longer wavelengths, it becomes possible to remove such contamination and select $z\sim10$ LRDs more reliably.
-In addition, based on the log-normal distribution proposed by \cite{Inayoshi2025}, the number density of LRDs declines toward higher redshifts from $z\sim6$.
+With MIRI photometry at longer wavelengths, it becomes possible to remove such contamination and select $z\gtrsim10$ LRDs more reliably.
+In this context, \cite{PerezGonzalez2024_nircamdark} reported a NIRCam dark galaxy detected in MIRI/F1000W.
+While they discuss the possibility that this object is an LRD at $z \sim 14$, it is fainter than $30\,\mathchar`-\,30.5$ mag in the NIRCam wavelength range and lacks spectroscopic confirmation; thus, its true nature remains uncertain.
+Based on the log-normal distribution proposed by \cite{Inayoshi2025}, the number density of LRDs declines toward higher redshifts from $z\sim6$.
 Thus, to robustly identify $z\sim10$ LRDs, a large survey volume with joint NIRCam and MIRI coverage is essential.

 In this study, we utilize data from COSMOS-Web, which provides the largest combined NIRCam and MIRI survey area to date ($\sim0.18\,{\rm deg^2}$), to search for $z\sim10$ LRDs and for the first time place constraints on their luminosity function.
 In Section\,\ref{s:data} we describe the data, and in Sections\,\ref{s:methods} and \ref{s:analysis}, we present the selection methods and the follow-up analysis of a selected candidate.
 Section\,\ref{s:results} shows the results of the follow-up analysis of the candidate.
 Then, in Section\,\ref{s:discussion}, we constrain the luminosity function of LRDs at $z\sim10$ and discuss their implications.
 Throughout this paper, we use the AB magnitude system \citep{Oke1983} and assume a standard cosmology with $H_0 = 70~{\rm km~s^{-1}~Mpc^{-1}}$, $\Omega_m = 0.30$, and $\Omega_\Lambda=0.70$.